GREAT SHAKEOUT EARTHQUAKE DRILLS

 - Central U.S. (AL, AR, IA, IL, IN, KS, KY, LA, MO, MS, NE, OH, OK, TN)

 - NorthEast (CT, MA, ME, NH, NJ, NY, PA, RI, VT)

 - SouthEast (DC, DE, FL, GA, MD, NC, SC, VA, WV)

 - Upper MidWest (MI, MN, ND, SD, WI)

 Register to Participate

-Over 51.2 million participants are already registered to participate in 2019, including over 27.1 million K-12 schools and school districts and 3.2 million colleges and universities.
+Over 67 million participants were registered in the 2019 ShakeOut, including over 31 million K-12 schools and school districts and 3.9 million colleges and universities.
 Register your education agency to participate in one of the ShakeOut regions and receive email updates.

 Develop an Earthquake Annex